 April rain does bring May flowers.
 They are popping left and right.
-Day is getting longer, but for the amount of flowers blooming at the same time, I certainly don’t feel I am gaining more time in a day.
-Up to this day, most of my photos are still snap shots.
-Close-up flower shots require more concentration, time and patience.
+The day is getting longer, but for the number of flowers blooming at the same time, I certainly don’t feel I am gaining more time in a day.
+Up to this day, most of my photos are still snapshots.
+Close-up flower shots require more concentration, time, and patience.
 I cannot quickly aim and click the shutter.
 My passion is nourishing my patience.

 So I watched a few tutorials and I began to play with the Brush in Photoshop.
 I think I can at least paint over the pictures I have taken.
-It won’t be the original oil painting or water color, but at least I can get a hang of it.
-I want to experiment something new, something that I have never done it before.
+It won’t be the original oil painting or watercolor, but at least I can get a hang of it.
+I want to experiment with something new, something that I have never done it before.

-They also reminds me of my days sitting in the restaurant at South Beach, Miami watching the chef stirring a big pot (more like a large wok) of paella right in front of me while romantic Latin guitar music was playing in the background.
-People love to go out and have a drink after all day work at trade show, but I would rather play solo to enjoy the peace and ambiance.
+They also remind me of my days sitting in the restaurant in South Beach, Miami watching the chef stirring a big pot (more like a large wok) of paella right in front of me while romantic Latin guitar music was playing in the background.
+People love to go out and have a drink after all-day work at the trade show, but I would rather play solo to enjoy the peace and ambiance.

-When I went back to tulip farm this last time, I particularly locked my macro lens in the truck.
-When my most favorite option is not an option, I started to pursue alternatives.
-I pointed my camera from all angles, made some unusual attempts and I had a great time.
-With experimental mind, I picked up the brush, the digital version in Photoshop and painted it.
+When I went back to the tulip farm this last time, I particularly locked my macro lens in the truck.
+When my favorite option is not an option, I started to pursue alternatives.
+I pointed my camera from all angles and made some unusual attempts and I had a great time.
+With an experimental mind, I picked up the brush, the digital version in Photoshop, and painted it.
 Oh, my goodness, I am painting.
 I have looked at this image multi times.
-It is out of norm, but I like it.
+It is out of the norm, but I like it.
 Isn’t that all about?
-If the picture is not intended for commercial purpose, what matters to the author is the most important.
+If the picture is not intended for commercial purposes, what matters to the author is the most important.

 The flowers are fairly small.
 I ended up having to use my macro lens again, but my focus is not on one single flower.
 I thought to try Focus Stacking to make all flowers tack sharp, then I decided that is not my taste.
 I still like the dreamy and soft look.
 I believe all image needs to have a focal point.
 Everything we do and everything we say need to have a point.